 The first national Easter “Seal” was issued in 1949 with such an overwhelming response that organizations formally adopted the name “Easter Seals”.
 Today, independently governed organizations in each province provide programs and services to over 40,000 children and their families.

-In Nova Scotia, the organization was first incorporated in 1931 as the Nova Scotia Society for the Care of Crippled Children, becomming The Abilities Foundation in 1964, and in September, 2009 the name was formally changed to Easter Seals Nova Scotia.
+In Nova Scotia, the organization was first incorporated in 1931 as the Nova Scotia Society for the Care of Crippled Children, becoming The Abilities Foundation in 1964, and in September 2009 the name was formally changed to Easter Seals Nova Scotia.

 Since our inception in 1931, Easter Seals Nova Scotia has been committed to helping persons with physical disabilities improve their quality of life.
 To assist in our mandate, we develop partnerships in the community, to promote mobility, inclusion and independence for Nova Scotians with disabilities.

 The best-known services in Canada are the camp programs.
 There are camps in each province, across the country providing opportunities to over 4,600 children with physical and/or mental disabilities, including cerebral palsy, autism, muscular dystrophy, and spina bifida.
 These camps provide children with opportunities to do activities such as sledge hockey, archery, arts and crafts, music and drama, campfires, accessible High Ropes, camping in a tent, and swimming.

 In Nova Scotia, camp sessions are provided to children, youth and adults at Camp Tidnish.
 Opened in 1937 by the Rotary Club of Amherst, we have been their operating partner of our fully-accessible and barrier-free camp since 1988.